-There were a large number of sightings during the coastal aerial survey in 2016 and it should be possible to generate an abundance estimate (Fig. 16).
+There were a large number of sightings during the coastal aerial survey in 2016 and it should be possible to generate an abundance estimate (see ANNEX 3, Fig. 16, page 236).

 There were sightings of dolphins and the plan is to develop an abundance estimate.
 White beaked dolphins are sighted north of Svalbard.